 I know they can help, and sometimes they’re necessary to prevent damage.
 But in the long run, you have to find and deal with the cause of the reflux, not just treat the symptoms.
 This is critical because reliance on reflux medications will eventually backfire; in time, they all stop working as the body finds ways to create the potent acid it needs to digest the food you eat.
 I’m reminded of what Benjamin Franklin once said: “he is the best physician that knows the worthlessness of most medicines.”

 Another important point is that the diagnosis of reflux has become so common, that it is almost a default starting point when a singer comes presenting with issues.
 Often a course of reflux medication will be prescribed as a trial, just to see if indeed reflux is the problem, before actually doing a thorough analysis and physical exam of the patient and his or her voice.
 Not only does this mean you may be taking medications your body doesn’t need, but that the real cause of your vocal irritation– environmental or seasonal allergies, a virus, or whatever– is not being properly explored.

 Tip #7: Think Twice About Surgery

 Also, beware of surgeries purporting to solve the reflux problem.
-In my early 20s, after having used every reflux medication on the market, I had surgery to tighten my lower esophageal sphincter to prevent acid from refluxing into my throat and damaging my vocal folds.
+In my early 20s, after having used every reflux medication on the market, I had surgery to tighten my lower esophageal sphincter in an effort to prevent refluxing acid from damaging my vocal folds.
 Physiologically, the surgery was successful, but wouldn’t you know, six months later as I prepared to return to my singing engagements, the reflux was back!

 When you’re stressed out, medication– and even surgery– won’t stop the body from reacting.
 Sure enough, once I learned to manage my stress, the reflux subsided, never to return again.
 Therefore, no matter what vocal challenges you may be dealing with, and particularly when reflux is diagnosed or suspected, be sure to take a holistic look at issues in your singing and personal life.
 Many of the clues to resolving the former can be found in the latter.

 I hope you find these tips helpful.
 If you have more questions about reflux and other issues regarding vocal health, please send them my way: info@FindingYourVoice.com.
 I also host live, monthly Q&A sessions on Facebook about all things voice, vocal health, singing, performance anxiety and the like.

 Originally published May 13, 2016